magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 user-agent = Android          # lower case, white space
 ```

-#### Multiple conditions in a filter
+#### Add multiple conditions
-Multiple conditions can be included using boolean expression.
+Multiple conditions can be included using boolean expressions.
 For example, the following condition would first check whether the string "Chrome" exists in the User-Agent header of a
 request and then it would check whether the request has the header "X-VAMP-TUTORIAL".
 So any request matching both conditions would go to this service.

 ```yaml